bbauska/JS-Eloquent/README.md

 // Dennis Ritchie

-The \$1 and \$2 in the replacement string refer to the parenthesized groups in the pattern. \$1 is replaced by the text that matched against the first group, \$2 by the second, and so on, up to \$9.
-The whole match can be referred to with \$&.
+The &dollar;1 and &dollar;2 in the replacement string refer to the parenthesized groups in the pattern. &dollar;1 is replaced by the text that matched against the first group, &dollar;2 by the second, and so on, up to &dollar;9.
+The whole match can be referred to with &dollar;&.

 It is also possible to pass a function, rather than a string, as the second argument to replace.
 For each replacement, the function will be